gkdivya/EVA/11_YOLO/README.md

 ## OpenCV Yolo:
 - Followed the steps listed [here](https://pysource.com/2019/06/27/yolo-object-detection-using-opencv-with-python/)
-- Take an image of yourself, holding another object which is there in COCO data set (search for COCO classes to learn).
+- Took a image with object which is there in COCO data set (search for COCO classes to learn).
-- Run this image through the code above
+- Ran this image through the code above
-- load the link to GitHub implementation of this
-- Upload the annotated image by YOLO.
+- Uploaded the annotated image by YOLO OpenCV.